The Child Neurology Residency is a five-year program designed for medical school graduates interested in a career in child neurology.

-- All rotations occur in Austin at the Dell Seton Medical Center at The University of Texas, Dell Children’s Medical Center of Central Texas, Child Neurology Consultants of Austin’s outpatient clinics and ‘Specially for Children outpatient clinics.
+- All rotations occur in Austin at the Dell Seton Medical Center at The University of Texas, Dell Children’s Medical Center of Central Texas and ‘Specially for Children outpatient clinics.

-- Continuity clinic is one half-day a week throughout years three through five, located at ‘Specially for Children.
+- Continuity clinic is one half-day a week throughout years three through five.
+It is located at ‘Specially for Children.

-- Residents can request to complete electives elsewhere, but they must be approved by the program director and the Dell Medical School Graduate Medical Education office.
+- Residents can request electives elsewhere, but they must be approved by the program director and the Dell Medical School Graduate Medical Education office.